 After relocating to Australia, Kersting earned a Bachelor of Music from QUT and then started on his production dream, working as an in-house sound engineer at Airlock Studios, under the renowned producer Yanto Browning.
 He picked up tips and tricks from nationally and internationally acclaimed producers Paul McKercher, David Schuler, Mirko Vogel, Paul Dempsey and Tom Iansek.

-Since the start of his career, Kersting has worked across a range of different genres for a range of different artists, including: The Church, Big Scary, Kingswood, The Belligerents, Moses Gunn Collective, The Jungle Giants, Mallrat, WAAX, Morning Harvey, The Furrs, Tia Gostelow, Ivey, The Vernons, The Jensens, Art Of Sleeping, Seja Vogel and Mosman Alder.
+Since the start of his career, Kersting has worked across a range of different genres for a range of different artists, including: The Jungle Giants, The Church, Mallrat, WAXX, The Belligerents & Moses Gunn Collective.

 Konstantin Kersting can handle everything in the music production process—from producing to engineering to mixing.
 He’s happy to work on any interest musical project, from any studio in the world.
 There’s clearly a hunger there, a desire to serve the music, that Konstantin perhaps sums up best: “the role of a producer in the studio should be whatever the artist needs it to be”.